Cousin marriage: China

-Confucius described marriage as "the union of two surnames, in friendship and in love".
-In ancient China, some evidence indicates in some cases, two clans had a longstanding arrangement wherein they would only marry members of the other clan.
-Some men also practiced sororate marriage, that is, a marriage to a former wife's sister or a polygynous marriage to both sisters.
-This would have the effect of eliminating parallel-cousin marriage as an option because they would have the same surname, but would leave cross-cousin marriage acceptable.
+Confucius described marriage as "the union of two surnames".
+In ancient China some evidence indicates that in some cases two clans had a longstanding arrangement whereby they would marry only members of the other clan.
+Some men also practiced sororate marriage, that is a marriage to a former wife's sister or a polygynous marriage to both sisters.
+This would have the effect of eliminating parallel-cousin marriage as an option because they would have the same surname but would leave cross-cousin marriage acceptable.
 In the ancient system of the Erya dating from around the third century BC, the words for the two types of cross cousins were identical (甥 shēng), with father's brother's children (甥 shēng) and mother's sister's children (從母晜弟 cóngmǔ kūndì for boys and 從母姊妹 cóngmǔ zǐmèi for girls) both being distinct.
 However, whereas it may not have been permissible at that time, marriage with the mother's sister's children also became possible by the third century AD.
 Eventually, the mother's sister's children and cross cousins shared one set of terms, with only the father's brother's children retaining a separate set.
 This usage remains today, with biǎo (表) cousins considered "outside" and paternal táng (堂) cousins being of the same house.